Vijay Jasper

-Vijay Jasper is an Indian actor, who has appeared in character roles in Tamil films, primarily with negative shades.
+Vijay Jasper is an Indian actor, who is known for his negative roles in Tamil cinema.

 Career

 Jasper was a software engineer before choosing to opt for a career in films.
 He made his acting debut in Gambeeram (2004) and appeared alongside actor Sarathkumar, who later also recommended him to feature in his next films Chatrapathy and Jithan (2004).
 He continued portraying supporting antagonistic roles throughout the late 2000s and won acclaim for his role as a gang member in Naanayam (2011), with a critic reporting he "gets noted".

-Jasper portrayed one of Sathyaraj's henchmen in the Hindi film, Chennai Express (2013), featuring alongside Shah Rukh Khan and Deepika Padukone.
-He was also present in a character role in Chimbu Deven's multi-starrer Puli (2015) and Siva's Vedalam (2015).